hector4213/Memoir/README.md

 - See env.example for required environment variables

-_Only one database is needed for the backend application to run, creating a second database for testing is optional, but reccommended_
+_Only one database is needed for the backend application to run, creating a second database for testing purposes is optional, but reccommended_

 ### Seeding your new database